-Whaling for humpbacks ended in most areas by around 1930, by which time most stocks were reduced to such low levels that whaling was no longer profitable.
-By this time also petroleum products had replaced whale oil for most non-food uses.
-In all, a total of 21,476 humpback whales are known to have been landed in the North Atlantic, corresponding to a total removal of 30,852 when corrected for struck and lost animals (Smith and Reeves 2011).
+Whaling for humpbacks ended in most areas by around 1930.
+At this time most stocks were reduced to such low levels that whaling was no longer profitable.
+Furthermore, at this time petroleum products had replaced whale oil for most non-food uses.
+In total, 21,476 humpback whales are known to have been landed in the North Atlantic, corresponding to a total removal of 30,852 when corrected for struck and lost animals (Smith and Reeves 2011).
 Catches peaked in the period 1870 – 1910, corresponding to the advent of mechanized whaling operations in several areas.
 Some humpback whaling continued in West Greenland and in the Caribbean after 1930, but North Atlantic catches as a whole have never since approached historical levels.

 Whaling in Bequia

 A very small hunt for humpback whales continues in Bequia, a small island of the Caribbean nation of St. Vincent and the Grenadines.
 The area is in the West Indies breeding ground, so whales taken here could be from any of the North Atlantic feeding grounds.
-The IWC has established a block quota of 24 for the period 2013 – 2018 under the Aboriginal Subsistence Whaling management program (IWC 2015).
+The IWC established a block quota of 24 for the period 2013 – 2018 under the Aboriginal Subsistence Whaling management program (IWC 2015).
 In 2018, the IWC advised that on the basis of the information available and the size of the requested catch (an average of four annually), continuation of the present limits would not harm the stock (IWC 2018).

 The whales are hunted using a rowing boat and a hand-thrown harpoon with the line attached to the boat.
 The whale is killed using a shoulder gun firing an explosive grenade, or using hand lances (Adams 1971).
 The whale is then towed to shore for processing; today motorboats are sometimes used to assist in this process.
 The whale is processed on shore and the meat and oil are distributed, bartered or sold on Bequia or neighbouring islands within St Vincent and the Grenadines.
 No export is permitted.